BugBunny/ian_timaeus/_pages/cv.md

 2000-5: Principal Investigator, the Changing Impact of HIV/AIDS on Households in a Rural District of South Africa ([Wellcome Trust](https://www.wellcome.ac.uk/ "Open The Wellcome Trust website") post-doctoral fellowship for Dr. Vicky Hosegood)
 1999: Consultant to the [World Health Organization](https://data.who.int/) Epidemiology and Burden of Disease Department advising on life tables for the years 1999 & 2000 in countries in the African region
 1998-2003: Co-investigator, Collaborative research and training in Africa and the Middle East (funded by the [Mellon Foundation](https://www.mellon.org/))
-1996-8: Manager, [DFID](https://www.dfid.gov.uk/)\-funded project for technical assistance to the [Central Department of Population Studies](https://www.cdps.edu.np/ "Open link in a new window"), Tribhuvan University, Kathmandu, Nepal
+1996-8: Manager, [DFID](https://www.dfid.gov.uk/)\-funded project for technical assistance to the [Central Department of Population Studies](https://www.facebook.com/profile.php?id=100083471615736&sk=about "Open link in a new window"){:target="_blank" rel="noopener"}, Tribhuvan University, Kathmandu, Nepal
 1994-5: Consultant to the Ministry of Economic Planning and Development, Mauritius, advising on the national [burden of disease](https://www.healthmetricsandevaluation.org/gbd) study
 1994: Consultant to the [United Nations’ Population Division](https://www.un.org/development/desa/pd/), producing a report on sex differentials in the use of health care services by children
 1992: Consultant to the World Bank, estimating age patterns of mortality in Sub-Saharan Africa as background work for the [World Development Report, 1993](https://hdl.handle.net/10986/5976)